 Conflict Resolution Youth Summit

-The Conflict Resolution Youth Summit is a one-week summer day program for rising 10th, 11th, and 12th grade students where students explore some of today’s toughest problems through the lens of conflict analysis and resolution.
-Located on the beautiful Fairfax Campus of George Mason University, the program is close all the Washington, D.C. has to offer.
+The Conflict Resolution Youth Summit is a one-week summer day program held on the Fairfax campus of George Mason University for rising 10th, 11th, and 12th grade students interested in exploring some of today’s toughest problems through the lens of conflict analysis and resolution.

 Justice & Reconciliation